The Georgia Southern University Sea Turtle Program

-The University sponsors the St. Catherine’s Sea Turtle Program, a conservation effort to study and protect coastal Georgia’s endangered sea turtles.
+The University sponsors the Sea Turtle Program, a conservation effort to study and protect coastal Georgia’s endangered sea turtles.
 The sea turtle program was highlighted in the Fall 2019 Edition of Georgia Southern Magazine.
 A copy of the article “Protecting the Nest” is available online for free.

 The Applied Coastal Research Lab (ACRL)

 The Applied Coastal Research Laboratory (ACRL) is a field laboratory located on Skidaway Island near Savannah, Georgia providing logistical support for field trips from inland areas, and access to large and small research vessels, geological and geophysical field sampling equipment and full GIS capabilities.
 Campus partners on Skidaway Island, including Skidaway Institute of Oceanography, Grays Reef National Marine Sanctuary and the University of Georgia Marine Extension Service, provide opportunities for a variety of collaborative interactions.

 Geology and geography faculty and students work closely with the Georgia Southern Museum which is accredited by the American Association of Museums.
 Permanent exhibits include the 40-million-year-old whale Georgiacetus vogtlensis, an internationally recognized fossil discovered and excavated by Georgia Southern faculty and students in Burke County, Georgia.
 Bearing features of both terrestrial and aquatic animals, the specimen helps illustrate the transition from a terrestrial to a fully-aquatic environment evident in whale evolution.